 Historic Royal Palaces (HRP) is an independent charity that, as the name suggests, deals with historic sites.
-Their particular interest is in looking after palaces in England and their maintaining their history, but now they’ve taken up the task of restoring them as well.
-With the aid of 3D systems, HRP turned to additive manufacturing to renovate the ancient dragon sculptures that adorned the palace long ago.
+Their particular interest is in looking after palaces in England and maintaining their history.
+As of late they’ve taken up the task of restoring them as well.
+With the aid of 3D systems, HRP renovated ancient dragon sculptures that adorned the palace long ago.

 The ancient dragon sculptures are 250 years old and their wood has rotted over time.
 The new designs will not only replace them but improve on their mechanical properties.
 More specifically, using SLS printed polyamide 12 nylon material, 3D Systems will ensure they don’t fall victim to the weather conditions in their native England environment.

 “We turned to 3D Systems to provide the rapid throughput, accurate details, and excellent finishing that was needed for this project,” said Craig Hatto, project director, Historic Royal Palaces.
 “The engineering skill of 3D Systems’ team, the opportunity to light-weight the dragon statues, and the material longevity of SLS 3D printing were key considerations for this project.”

 It all started with a scan to CAD process using Geomagic software and Faro Design ScanArm.
 The software helped reverse engineer the wood work of the originals in fine detail.
 Post-processing consisted of a paint job by 3D Systems’ own skilled artisan painters.

 The new 3D printed sculptures are significantly lighter, being hollow and comprising less denser material in comparison to their wooden and solid predecessors.

 In 3D printing, we are not limited by the need or time required to wait for tooling.
 The existence of digital 3D data gives us freedom to produce parts rapidly, and with custom sizes.
 Said Nick Lewis, general manager, on demand manufacturing, 3D Systems.